-One last significant difference is that the ownership of Delaware S Corp vs C Corp.
-To make it simpler, there is a huge difference in terms of flexibility between these two types of Delaware corporation.
+One last significant difference is the ownership of Delaware S Corp vs C Corp.
+To make it simpler, there is a huge difference in terms of flexibility between these two types of Delaware corporations.

 C Corp.
 When it comes to flexibility, C Corp is definitely the winner.
 There are completely no restrictions on the ownership of C Corp.
 The number of shareholders is unlimited.
 The same applies to different classes of shareholders.
 Plus, shareholders of a C Corp can be both natural persons or other companies.
 Thanks to this characteristic, raising funds with a C Corp is no sweat.

 Another perk is that C Corp can be owned by other entities such as Corporation, LLC, or Trust.
 It might come in handy if you wish to sell your business to pursue other passions.